 If you have a smart meter fitted, the only way to determine the microwave RF emissions is to take your own measurements.
-EMFields (www.emfields-solutions.com) sell the Acoustimeter, a suitable and easy to use meter.
+EMFields (www.emfields.org) hire the Acoustimeter, a suitable and easy to use meter and provide help with understanding the measurements if required.